ProjectPythia/kerchunk-cookbook/_sources/README.md

 ## Motivation

-The `Kerchunk` library allows you to access chunked and compressed data formats (such as NetCDF, GRIB2, TIFF & FITS), many of which are the primary data formats for many data archives, as if they were in ARCO formats such as Zarr which allows for parallel, chunk-specific access.
+The `Kerchunk` library allows you to access chunked and compressed data formats (such as NetCDF3.
+HDF5, GRIB2, TIFF & FITS), many of which are the primary data formats for many data archives, as if they were in ARCO formats such as Zarr which allows for parallel, chunk-specific access.
 Instead of creating a new copy of the dataset in the Zarr spec/format, `Kerchunk` reads through the data archive and extracts the byte range and compression information of each chunk, then writes that information to a .json file (or alternate backends in future releases).
 For more details on how this process works please see this page on the [Kerchunk docs](https://fsspec.github.io/kerchunk/detail.html)).
 These summary files can then be combined to generated a `Kerchunk` reference for that dataset, which can be read via [Zarr](https://zarr.readthedocs.io) and [Xarray](https://docs.xarray.dev/en/stable/).

 ## Authors